guettli/screen-recording/README.md

 When recording: on one side of the screen I look at the speaker notes, the other side contains the OBS GUI.

-# OBS: Capter Monitor, not Window
+# OBS: Capter Screen, not Window

 Otherwise pop-ups or drop-down boxes of selects input fields are not visible.